Durga Leela BA, C-IAYT, CAS, PKS, e-RYT 500, Yoga Acharya

 Durga holds the RYT-500 qualification, having completed both the Sivananda Yoga teachers Training Course and an Advanced Yoga Training.
 She is also extensively trained in Meditation and Vedanta.

 Durga is a practical, down to earth, and to the point speaker who has worked on her own path of recovery.
 She has a great sense of humor and a real warmth for understanding the trials and tribulations of our human condition.
-She has been a grateful member of 12 step fellowship for over 16 years.
-She has a great sense of humor and a real warmth for understanding the trials and tribulations of our human condition.
+She has been a grateful member of 12 step fellowship for over 18 years.
 Durga has participated in all the Recovery 2.0 online conferences.

 “Durga brings a profound understanding of the psychological issues associated with addiction and recovery to her knowledge of the powerful healing traditions of Yoga and Ayurveda in her retreats and teaching.
 A recovery retreat led by Durga initiates and supports the process of deep inner work to create lasting change.
 Attending one of the Yoga, Ayurveda and Recovery Retreats is a personal gift that can last a lifetime.”